LeMimit/foxy-changelog/README.md

 foxy-project version
 ```

-`foxy-project` is providing two logics which control how the version is incremented.
+`foxy-project` is providing two version schemas which control how the version is incremented.

 ### semver-conventional-commit-foxy